 - Howard on EIS Analysis Of Impacts To Historic District -- Question: For a decision maker reviewing the impact of the proposed urban village expansion into the Mount Baker Park Addition, is there anything in this [EIS] that would alert them to what those impacts would be?
-Howard: No. - Howard on Ease and Necessity of Identifying Historic Resources In EIS: . . .
-So it was examples like those two [Exhibits 21 and 22 ] where you can quickly see where the proposed changes, and even filter out areas of high intensity for potential redevelopment and compare that with the available data on historic properties to understand if you're going to be placing properties that have potential historic potential under high development pressure.
-And so [the Exhibit] it was it's, an effective planning tool. - Howard Responding To City Arguments About Mapping Infeasibility: Howard -- It took us a little over forty hours to prepare it.
-And that included downloading the data from the public portals, being able to load it into and build the database, and then running our analysis on it, (53:09), being able to pull in the city's excel data on the redevelopment potential, and then being able to create the maps that were turned into the exhibits, doing all the photography and the symbology on those, and then making some revisions on that as well.
-So, generally, it went pretty fast .....
-Bricklin: Is there anything blocking the city from doing something like what you did in about forty hours time?
+Howard: No. Id. at p.
+273. - Howard on Ease and Necessity of Identifying Historic Resources In EIS: . . .
+So it was examples like those two [Exhibits 21 and 22] where you can quickly see where the proposed changes, and even filter out areas of high intensity for potential redevelopment and compare that with the available data on historic properties to understand if you're going to be placing properties that have potential -- historic potential under high development pressure.
+And so [the Exhibit] it was -- it's an effective planning tool.
+Hearing Day 17, Spencer Howard, p.
+216. - Howard Responding To City Arguments About Mapping Infeasibility: Howard -- It took us a little over forty hours to prepare it.
+And that included downloading the data from the public portals, being able to load it into and build the database, and then running our analysis on it, being able to pull in the City's excel data on the redevelopment potential, and then being able to create the maps that were turned into the exhibits, doing all the photography and the symbology on those, and then making some revisions on that as well.
+So, generally, it went pretty fast [.....]
+Bricklin: Is there anything blocking the city from doing something like what you did in about forty hours' time?
 (53:52) Howard: No, not that I'm aware of.
 No, that data is all publicly available.
-The only data set that took a little bit more time was the surveyor eligibility recommendations from the state department of archaeology and historic preservation.
-For that one, I actually had call the department of archaeology and historic preservation GIS analyst, and ask her if she could just export us a copy.
+The only data set that took a little bit more time was the surveyor eligibility recommendations from the State Department of Archaeology and Historic Preservation.
+For that one, I actually had to call the Department of Archaeology and Historic Preservation GIS analyst, and ask her if she could just export us a copy.
 She exported out the whole database and sent it over to us.
 And so then we worked through that.
 But that was the most complicated part of it.
-Otherwise, everything else was on publicly accessible websites and already available in a database of databases or shaped-layer file format.
+Otherwise, everything else was on publicly accessible websites and already available in a database -- databases were shape layer file format.
 So it was very easy.
+Hearing Day 17, Howard, pp. 216-217.